pulumi/docs/content/docs/intro/cloud-providers/azure/_index.md

 ## Configuration

 The Azure provider accepts the following configuration settings.
-These can be provided to the default Azure provider via `pulumi config set azure:<option>`, or passed to the constructor of `new azure.Provider` to construct a specific instance of the Azure provider.
+These can be provided to the default Azure provider via `pulumi config set azure:<option>`, or passed to the constructor of [Provider]({{< relref "/docs/reference/pkg/azure/provider" >}}) to construct a specific instance of the Azure provider.

 * `environment`: (Required) The cloud environment to use.
 It can also be sourced from the ARM_ENVIRONMENT environment variable.
 Supported values are: `public` (default), `usgovernment`, `german`, `china`.
 * `location`: (Optional) The location to use.
 ResourceGroups will consult this property for a default location, if one was not supplied explicitly.